NREL/OpenStudio-user-documentation/docs/reference/measure_writing_guide.md

 The file 'measure.rb' is the main measure program.
 It may contain the entire program or may rely on additional functionality defined in one or more resource files, located in the 'resources' directory.

 ## Initialization
-OpenStudio Measures are instantiated by creating a class based on the OpenStudio **ModelUserScript** object:
+OpenStudio Measures are instantiated by creating a class based on the OpenStudio **OSMeasure** class: one of `ModelMeasure`, `EnergyPlusMeasure` or `ReportingMeasure`:

 ```ruby
 class AddContinuousInsulationToWalls < OpenStudio::Measure::ModelMeasure